jacobhepkema/RNA_deletions/README.md

 ```
 singularity exec image_name.sif Rscript ALKBH5.R
 ```
-where you replace `image_name.sif` with the filename to the container.
+where you replace `image_name.sif` with the filename of the container.

 ## ChAdOx1 workflow